Cheapest Car Insurance for Students on a Budget 2024

 Cheapest Car Insurance for High School Students

 Nobody pays higher rates for car insurance than high school students due to their inexperience and risk factors.
 The most affordable way to insure a high school-aged teen is to add them to a family policy.
-To add a teen to a family policy, certain insurer's requirements need to be met.
-This may include living within the family home, having a parent or guardian on the title of the vehicle the teen will be driving, and any other factors identified by the insurer.
+Certain insurer's requirements need to be met to add a teen to a family policy, such as living within the family home and having a parent or guardian on the title of the vehicle the teen drives.
 Requirements may vary by insurance company and state.

 Cheapest Car Insurance for 16-Year-Old High School Students

-For 16-year-old high school students who are just starting to drive, we found that Nationwide is the cheapest company for those who are on their parent's policy.
+MoneyGeek found that Nationwide is the cheapest company for 16-year-old drivers on their parent's policy.
 Nationwide charged our sample driver $2,718 per year.

 If you’re a 16-year-old with your own policy, the cheapest company on average is State Farm.
-Our sample driver was quoted $3,732 per year, significantly cheaper than the competition.
+Our sample driver was quoted $3,732 per year, significantly more affordable than the competition.

 Nationwide$2,718$5,108$2,390